sdesyllas/azure-functions-v3-template/README.md

 # azure-functions-v3-template

-azure-functions-v3-template with IOC, keyvault. logging and configuration
+This is an Azure Functions V3 template with Dependency injection, logging, configuration settings binding, keyvault integration and unit testing.